 Although adipose tissue is found throughout the body, the distinct adipose that envelops the heart is a more significant risk factor for cardiovascular disease.
-Obesity causes dysfunction of adipose tissue and failure to store extra triglycerides with weight gain, causing this distinct adipose formation.
+Obesity causes adipose tissue dysfunction and failure to store extra triglycerides with weight gain, causing this distinct adipose formation.

 Fat Around the Heart

 Fat deposits around the heart are a proponent risk related to increased cardiovascular problems.
-These layers of fat can be separated into 6 different components and each offer different risks to heart-related side effects relative to obesity and morbid obesity.
+These layers of fat can be separated into 6 different components, and each offers different risks of heart-related side effects relative to obesity and morbid obesity.

 6 Types of Fat Deposits

-First, we need to uncover the 3 prefixes used in medical terminology: epi-, on, upon, over … para-, beside, beyond, around … peri-, surrounding (outer).
+First, we need to uncover the 3 prefixes used in medical terminology: epi-, on, upon, over … para-, besides, beyond, around … peri-, surrounding (outer).

-- Epicardial Fat (EF): Visceral fat nested between the heart (epicardium) and the visceral (pericardium) surface.
+- Epicardial Fat (EF): Visceral fat is nested between the heart (epicardium) and the visceral (pericardium) surface.

 - Paracardial Fat: Known as thoracic fat or intrathoracic fat, the para-cardiac fat is found outside of the parietal pericardium.

-- Pericardial Fat: The sum of visceral and parietal fat deposits located between the epicardial and paracardial.
+- Pericardial Fat: The sum of visceral and parietal fat deposits between the epicardial and paracardial.